Internet-Draft Mission Metering August 2026

 Consumption bounds are enforced by the runtime profile's PDP ([I-D.draft-mcguinness-mission-runtime]), not at issuance:

 A per-entry constraints value that expresses a cumulative consumption bound is metered the same way.
-When an applicable entry or the Mission's controls carries such a bound, the PDP MUST meter use against it and MUST refuse a consequential action that would exceed it.
+When an applicable entry or the Mission's controls carries such a bound, the PDP MUST meter use against it.
+The PDP MUST refuse a consequential action that would exceed it.
 The runtime profile's fail-closed rule stands beneath all of this: an unmetered or unrecognized consumption bound MUST cause refusal rather than silent pass-through ([I-D.draft-mcguinness-mission-runtime]).

 7.1.
 Exactness and Topology

-The exactness of a consumption bound depends on the decision topology, and this profile does not overpromise:
+The exactness of a consumption bound depends on the decision topology, and this profile does not overpromise.
+A deployment enforces each counter under one of two named enforcement profiles:

-• Under multiple or distributed PDPs (for example, Resource Server-hosted PDPs), an exact global counter is a distributed-counting problem.
-Such a deployment MUST publish the consistency bound it operates under (for example, per-PDP sub-budgets, or a bounded reconciliation window), and the effective guarantee is that bound, not exact-to-the-call enforcement.
+Multiple or distributed PDPs (for example, Resource Server-hosted PDPs) share the counter without linearizable coordination, a distributed-counting problem.
+The deployment MUST publish, per bound class, the maximum overshoot and staleness it operates under (for example, a bounded reconciliation window), and the effective guarantee is the cap plus that published bound, not exact-to-the-call enforcement.
+The published qualifier is part of the bound's enforced semantic and is rendered per Section 6.1.

-A deployment MUST NOT advertise exact consumption enforcement it cannot meet under its chosen topology.
+A deployment MUST name the enforcement profile per counter in its Enforcement Scope Statement, and MUST NOT advertise exact consumption enforcement it cannot meet under its chosen topology.
 The consistency bound is part of the runtime enforcement scope the runtime profile requires a deployment to document ([I-D.draft-mcguinness-mission-runtime]).

 7.2.
 Retry, Idempotency, and Reserve/Commit Posture

 For a metered permit, the PDP and PEP MUST define retry and idempotency behavior.
 A retry of the same normalized action under the same idempotency key or single-use decision identifier MUST NOT consume the bound twice.
 Reuse of an idempotency key or decision identifier for a different normalized action MUST cause refusal.
-For irreversible actions and external commitments, a deployment MUST define whether metering is reserved before execution and committed after success, or committed before execution; it MUST NOT leave the decrement ambiguous.
-A failed attempt releases any reserved consumption per the deployment's documented reserve/commit posture.
+For irreversible actions and external commitments, a deployment MUST define whether metering is reserved before execution and committed after success, or committed before execution.
+It MUST NOT leave the decrement ambiguous: a reservation settles on the evidence state (Section 11.1.2), never on a generic failure signal.
+The reserve/commit posture fixes when consumption is charged; the evidence state fixes how the charge settles.

 8. Exclusivity and Separation of Duty